Stanley-Reisner Ideals with Pure Resolutions: Elementary concepts and tools

 \end{thm}

-Theorem \ref{Theorem: Hochster's formula -- dual version} plays a central role in many of the proofs in this paper.
+ADHF plays a central role in many of the proofs in this paper (and hence the acronym.)
 Thus many of our results revolve around the computation of simplicial homology, and in particular, make use of deformation retractions.
 The following lemma will be of particular importance in this regard.
 It provides sufficient conditions for ensuring that a complex $\Delta$ deformation retracts on to the complex $\Delta - g$ (the \textit{deletion of $g$ from $\Delta$}, as given in Definition \ref{Definition: Simplicial Complex Constructions}).
 We suspect this lemma exists in the literature, but have been unable to find it. \begin{lem} Let $\Delta$ be a simplicial complex, and let $g\subsetneqq f$ be faces of $\Delta$ such that every facet of $\Delta$ that contains $g$ also contains $f$.
-There is a deformation retraction $\Delta \rightsquigarrow \Delta - g$, obtained by identifying $g$ with a vertex in $f-g$. \end{lem} \begin{proof} Suppose $\Delta$ has $n$ vertices $v_1,\dots,v_n$ with $g=\{v_1,\dots,v_k\}$ and $v_{k+1}$ in $f-g$.
+There is a deformation retraction $\Delta \rightsquigarrow \Delta - g$, obtained by collapsing $g$ onto a vertex in $f-g$. \end{lem} \begin{proof} Suppose $\Delta$ has $n$ vertices $v_1,\dots,v_n$ with $g=\{v_1,\dots,v_k\}$ and $v_{k+1}$ in $f-g$.